 - The minimum hole diameter should be equal to or more than the sheet thickness.

 - Distance from the bend to the hole edge should be equal to or more than twice the thickness of the sheet.

-- Inner radius should be decided on the ductility of the material, more ductile the sheet the smaller the inner radius.
+- Inner radius or the bend radius of sheet metal should be decided on the ductility of the material, more ductile the sheet the smaller the inner radius.

 - Spring back to be decided during the design stage with proper tolerance.

 Deep drawing design calculation varies based on different factors.
 Exact calculations are not achieved, so this formula provides a basic idea for Blank OD for a cup drawing operation.